AN-ACC Optimisation: A Practical Guide to Aged Care Funding Maximisation

 While not part of AN-ACC, accommodation revenue represents a significant funding stream for residential aged care.
 Optimisation opportunities exist in this area as well.

-RAD versus DAP strategy involves residents choosing between Refundable Accommodation Deposit (lump sum) and Daily Accommodation Payment (daily charge).
+Residents choose between Refundable Accommodation Deposit (lump sum) and Daily Accommodation Payment (daily charge).
 Provider preferences depend on cash requirements, interest rates, and investment returns.
-Strategic approaches to presenting options can influence the mix.
+Strategic approaches to presenting options can influence the mix while remaining fully compliant with disclosure requirements.

-Maximum Permissible Price (MPP) for non-supported residents allows market-based pricing up to published maximums.
+For non-supported residents, Maximum Permissible Price (MPP) allows market-based pricing up to published maximums.
 Pricing strategy should consider market conditions, facility quality and competitive positioning.
+Regular benchmarking against comparable facilities in your catchment area ensures your pricing remains competitive and appropriate.

 Additional Services Revenue

-Additional services must be genuinely optional, properly disclosed and appropriately priced.
-Well-designed additional service offerings can improve resident experience while generating margin.
+Additional services must be genuinely optional, properly disclosed, and appropriately priced.
+Well-designed additional service offerings can improve resident experience while generating margin that contributes to overall financial sustainability.

 Compliance Considerations

 The goal is capturing appropriate funding for actual care needs, not inflating classifications or claiming for fictitious conditions.
-Compliance failures carry serious consequences including funding recovery and regulatory sanctions.
+Compliance failures carry serious consequences including funding recovery, regulatory sanctions, and reputational damage that undermines consumer confidence.

 Technology for AN-ACC Optimisation